You are listening to the Sean Hannity Radio Show Podcast.

 You can't even believe it.

-There was a filing today as it relates to, oh, yeah, that all-important Russia-related news, collusion news of Paul Manafort.
+There was a filing today as it relates to, oh yeah, that all-important Russia-related news, collusion news of Paul Manafort.

-Guy we've talked about a lot on this program, Andrew Weissman, of leaking information to journalists.
+Anyway, Paul Manafort in a court filing is accusing Robert Mueller's pit bull, guy we've talked about a lot on this program, Andrew Weissman, of leaking information to journalists.

 The time of the leaks, Manafort had not yet been indicted.

-The former Trump campaign chairman claimed in the filing that Weissman's alleged briefing with reporters amounted to an unauthorized illegal leak of classified information, and not only is leaking classified information a felony, but it was also apparently intended to create the false narrative, public narrative that Manafort was colluding with Russian intelligence officials during the Trump presidential campaign.
+And not only is leaking classified information a felony, but it was also apparently intended to create the false narrative, public narrative, that Manafort was colluding with Russian intelligence officials during the Trump presidential campaign.

-Uh we welcome back investigative reporter Sarah Carter, Fox News contributor, also David Schoen, criminal and civil liberties attorney.
+Anyway, joining us now to weigh in on this, we welcome back investigative reporter Sarah Carter, Fox News contributor, also David Schoen, criminal and civil liberties attorney.

-Uh Sarah, I don't know if you want to talk about this, but some of your reporting was mentioned.
+Sarah, I don't know if you want to talk about this, but some of your reporting was mentioned.

-You were mentioned specifically in this filing, and uh not in a bad way, just to let everybody know.
+You were mentioned specifically in this filing, and not in a bad way, just to let everybody know, but the fact that you're doing your job and you are seeking sources of individuals.

-Uh I don't know if you have any comment at all.
+I don't know if you have any comment at all.

-Uh if you do, fine.
+If you do, fine.

 If you don't, that's fine too.

-I mean, and this was this was quite a while ago, Sean, uh, where Andrew Weissman had met with uh reporters uh from the Associated Press, um the FBI was there as well.
+I mean, and this was quite a while ago, Sean, where Andrew Weissman had met with reporters from the Associated Press.

 Well, I mean, I think there's a lot of important things here.

-David, look, I I don't know what this means, but there's a predicament here, I think, for any of us that use sources.
+David, look, I don't know what this means, but there's a predicament here, I think, for any of us that use sources.

 And because the media is so lazy, I don't think any of them pick up a phone.